When you walk into your liquor store, where do your eyes land first?

 (Image source: Yelp, Chris Gasbarro’s Fine Wine & Spirits)

-When done well, signage draws shoppers’ attention to sales or products they may not have initially considered.
-Poor or absent signage, on the other hand, leaves customers overlooking products you’d like to move.
+When done well, signage draws shoppers' attention to sales or products they may not have initially considered.
+Over 75% of shoppers have made a purchase because a sign or display caught their attention.
+Poor or absent signage leaves customers overlooking products you want to move.

 Before we break down how to implement effective signage, let’s cover the different signage types for liquor store merchandising: